-This document sets out the policy and procedures related to Student members (Students) who have committed, or are suspected of committing an Assessment Offence whilst undertaking, or preparing to undertake CIPFA examinations.
+This document sets out the process that CIPFA will follow in relation to Student members (Students) who have committed, or are suspected of committing an Assessment Offence whilst undertaking or preparing to undertake CIPFA examinations.

 This includes all levels of qualification, examinations and End Point Assessments operated by CIPFA.
-This policy addresses reporting suspected malpractice, the role of the Assessment Offence Assessor (Quality and Compliance Manager), Head of Qualifications and Membership, Examinations Panel and Appeals Committee, and the penalties which may be imposed if allegations of malpractice are proven.
+This policy and process addresses reporting suspected malpractice, the role of the Assessment Offence Assessor (Assessment and Compliance Manager), Head of Qualifications and Membership, Examinations Panel and Appeals Committee, and the penalties which may be imposed if allegations of malpractice are proven.

 Depending on the severity of the Assessment Offence, once assessed, by the Assessment Offence Assessor, and Head of Qualifications and Membership with regard to the professional integrity of the Student, the case may then be referred to the Disciplinary Committee by the Examination Panel.
-At this stage the CIPFA Disciplinary Regulations take precedence over this policy.
+At this stage the CIPFA Disciplinary Regulations take precedence over this process.

-This policy is intended to operate in accordance with the provisions of the Royal Charter and Bye-Law 23.
+This process is intended to operate in accordance with the provisions of the Royal Charter and Bye-Law 23.

-All Students are covered by this policy.
+All Students are covered by this policy and process.